anordin95/a-conceptual-overview-of-asyncio/readme.md

 ## Sections

 The first two sections feature some examples but are generally focused on theory and explaining concepts.
 The next two sections are centered around examples, focused on further illustrating and reinforcing ideas practically.
-The final section compares multiprocessing, multithreading & asyncio; and offers some opinions on asyncio's design.
+The final section compares multiprocessing, multithreading & asyncio and describes when you'd want each one.

 #### [A conceptual overview part 1: a mental model](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/1-conceptual-overview-part-1.md)